aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="even">
 <td>Metrics writer</td>
-<td>In the MetricsServer section for the writer configured in the top level Mettrics section.</td>
+<td>In the MetricsServer section for the writer configured in the top level Metrics section.</td>
 <td>Status of listening ports for the hosted gRPC service</td>
 </tr>
 </tbody>